Winery Insurance For Canadian Vineyards

 - Contamination.
 Because the purity of the grape is so deeply connected to the taste of the end product, contamination is a major liability.
 From the vine to the finished product, contamination can occur at nearly any point in the process.
 Whatever the case, if a crop’s quality is compromised, it could make some or all of the grapes unusable.

 - Intellectual property.
-The unique root stock that grapes come from can be considered intellectual property.
-Whether you grow your own grapes or purchase them, use of unlicensed root stock or their produce could constitute patent infringement.
+The unique rootstock that grapes come from can be considered intellectual property.
+Whether you grow your own grapes or purchase them, the use of unlicensed rootstock or their produce could constitute patent infringement.
 Intellectual property claims can also arise from labelling conflicts where one party copies some or all of another party’s label design.
-Costs can be incurred if you are sued by someone else or if you have to take actions against a company guilty of infringing on your brand.
+Costs can be incurred if you are sued by someone else or if you have to take action against a company guilty of infringing on your brand.